kazazes/trumpsaid-ai/README.md

 #### "What?"

-**Trump Said...
-WTF?** is a rich-media (video, documents and transcript) explorer archiving the _original_, real-life sources of the daily torrent of angry neighbors and news anchors you've been seeing since... _something_ happened to the national psyche around 2015.
+**Trump Said...** is a rich-media (video, documents and transcript) explorer archiving the _original_, real-life sources of the daily torrent of angry neighbors and news anchors you've been seeing since... _something_ happened to the national psyche around 2015.
 If that sounds boring and uninspired, just wait what some well applied technology can do.

 #### "Why?"